Archived

 Why might this be relevant?

-The project aims to develop knowledge of retrofit measures to buildings and evaluate their performance in energy and environmental refurbishment, which directly addresses the question.
+The project partially addresses the performance of retrofit measures to buildings and building performance evaluation in the energy and environmental refurbishment of existing housing.

 • Upskilling Domestic Retrofit - Haringey